 (C1+C2+C3+C4+C5+R1+R2)*SQ1 in the Set

 Remove unnecessary subdomain borders.
-To do this, switch to the boundary mode by selecting Boundary Mode from the Boundary menu.
-Using Shift+click, select borders, and then select Remove Subdomain Border from the Boundary menu until the geometry consists of four subdomains: the rotor (subdomain 1), the stator (subdomain 2), the air gap (subdomain 3), and the coil (subdomain 4).
+To do this, switch to the boundary mode by selecting Boundary > Boundary Mode.
+Using Shift+click, select borders, and then select Boundary > Remove Subdomain Border until the geometry consists of four subdomains: the rotor (subdomain 1), the stator (subdomain 2), the air gap (subdomain 3), and the coil (subdomain 4).
 The numbering of your subdomains can differ.
-If you do not see the numbers, select Show Subdomain Labels from the Boundary menu.
+If you do not see the numbers, select Boundary > Show Subdomain Labels.

 Specify the boundary conditions.
 To do this, select the boundaries along the x-axis.
-Select Specify Boundary Conditions from the Boundary menu.
+Select Boundary > Specify Boundary Conditions.
 In the resulting dialog box, specify a Neumann boundary condition with g = 0 and q = 0.

 All other boundaries have a Dirichlet boundary condition with h = 1 and r = 0, which is the default boundary condition in the PDE app.

-Specify the coefficients.
-To do this, select PDE Specification from the PDE menu or click the PDE button on the toolbar.
+Specify the coefficients by selecting PDE > PDE Specification or clicking the PDE button on the toolbar.
 Double-click each subdomain and specify the following coefficients:

 Coil: µ =